TX Guide

 Texas allows a credit for motor vehicle sales tax legally imposed and paid to another U.S. state, up to the Texas tax due.
 Paid 5% elsewhere?
 You might owe roughly the 1.25% difference on the same taxable value.
 Paid 8% in Louisiana?
 Credit may cover the Texas 6.25% entirely on that value.

 Documentation must show it was sales tax, not registration fees mislabeled on a dealer worksheet.
+A notarized bill of sale from a private party should show purchase price and any tax paid to the other state.

 Standard presumptive value (SPV)